jeremytanjianle/train-from-home-transformer/README.md

 3. Sentence-Order Prediction (SOP) training tasks: A better variant of Next Sentence Prediction (NSP)
 4. N-Gram MLM: From XLNET and SpanBERT
 5. Replaced Token Detection: A GAN-like training task of transformer networks, which we see in ELECTRA.
+6. Subword Regularization: Sentencepiece tokenizer will allow a more robust encoder

 ### Future implementations
 1. Further develop geenerator model for generative tasks, ie Beam Search.